Text by CLOT Magazine

 What was your creative process like?
 And what were the main challenges for this production?

 I typically derive a lot of inspiration and experience from simply going to shows, be they various club nights or standard 3 act bills.
 Not being able to do that felt utterly bizarre, which led me to look for support and stimulation from the structures everyone was scrambling to build online.
 While my initial spacious conceptions for creating were stifled, the frustration had me dipping back into the metal and industrial tensions I associate with anger as energy.
 This made mangling baritone riffs and screaming into a mic a hell of a lot easier.
 Punching the wall becomes a lot easier when you feel you need to.

 The album was mixed by producer/engineer Randall Dunn; how was the experience of working with him?
 How did he compliment your work?

-I’ve known Randall tertiarily for a few years, and it was a delight to work with him at Circular Ruin Studios.
+I’ve known Randall tertiarily for a few years, and working with him at Circular Ruin Studios was a delight.
 Given his production catalogue of progressive and heavy music, I felt that he’d breathe greater life and dimension into this EP, and he definitely did like the wizard he is.
 Everything from shaping impacts into howitzer quakes and DnB percussion irradiation.

 What are your main inspirations for your productions these days?